-The Authority has not pledged to secure the Bonds (i) the toll revenue from the Route 1 Toll Road (the "Route 1 Toll Revenue"), (ii) the BAB Subsidy Payments and certain other miscellaneous transportation revenue and reimbursements which includes various amounts which may not be transferred in future fiscal years.
-Escheat revenues in the amount of \$10,000,000 were transferred to the Trust Fund from fiscal 2000 until fiscal 2002, but were not transferred in fiscal 2003.
-Such escheat revenue was again transferred to the Trust Fund in fiscal 2004, fiscal 2005 and fiscal 2006.
-Escheat revenue in the amount of \$24,000,000 was transferred to the Trust Fund in fiscal 2007.
-The scheduled fiscal 2008, 2009 and 2010 transfers of escheat revenues to the Trust Fund have been suspended.
+The Authority has not pledged to secure the Bonds (i) the toll revenue from the Route 1 Toll Road (the "Route 1 Toll Revenue"), (ii) the federal subsidy payments the Authority receives from bonds issued as "Build America Bonds," and (iii) certain other miscellaneous transportation revenue and reimbursements which includes various amounts which may not be transferred in future fiscal years.
+Escheat revenues in the amount of \$10,000,000 were transferred to the TTF from fiscal 2000 until fiscal 2002, but were not transferred in fiscal 2003.
+Such escheat revenue was again transferred to the TTF in fiscal 2004, fiscal 2005 and fiscal 2006.
+Escheat revenue in the amount of \$24,000,000 was transferred to the TTF in fiscal 2007.
+The scheduled fiscal 2008, 2009 and 2010 transfers of escheat revenues to the TTF were suspended.
 These revenues were used by the General Fund to help make up for revenue shortfalls during fiscal 2008 and fiscal 2009.
-Due to continuing budget concerns, the General Assembly also did not make the scheduled transfer of escheat revenues to the In fiscal 2011 the Trust Fund received a General Fund appropriation of Trust Fund in fiscal 2010. \$14,000,000.
+Due to continuing budget concerns, the General Assembly also did not make the scheduled transfer of escheat revenues to the TTF in fiscal 2010.
+In fiscal 2011 the TTF received a General Fund appropriation of \$14,000,000.
 It was also legislated that additional transfers of up to \$70,000,000 would be made to various funds if the States escheat revenue receipts exceeded \$424,000,000 during the fiscal year.
-Under this legislation the second receipt of \$10,000,000 would be transferred to the Trust Fund.
-It is expected that \$24,000,000 of escheat revenues will be transferred to the Trust Fund in fiscal 2012 and in the fiscal years subsequent to fiscal 2012; however, the Authority and the Department emphasize that the appropriation of the escheat monies to the Trust Fund each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the Trust Fund in such years.
+Under this legislation the second receipt of \$10,000,000 was transferred to the TTF.
+In fiscal 2012, legislation increased the TTF contribution to \$40,000,000 and it is expected that \$40,000,000 of escheat revenues will be transferred to the TTF in the fiscal years subsequent to fiscal 2012; however, the Authority and the Department emphasize that the appropriation of the escheat monies to the TTF each year is subject to the discretion of the General Assembly, and when there are budget constraints, it is possible that the General Assembly will suspend the appropriation of escheat revenues to the TTF in such years.
+See footnote (1) to the Base Financial Plan - Capital table under "TRANSPORTATION CAPITAL PROJECTS AND

+FINANCING PLANS - Current Financial Plan" herein.
 The revenue described in clause (ii) above, together with any escheat revenues, are hereinafter sometimes referred to as "Non-Pledged Miscellaneous Transportation Revenues".
 Certain components of the Non-Pledged Miscellaneous Transportation Revenue are not projected to be recurring in future fiscal years.
-See "SOURCES OF REVENUE FOR THE TRUST FUND -- Miscellaneous Transportation Revenue - Non-Pledged Miscellaneous Transportation Revenues" for a discussion of revenue sources transferred to the Trust Fund but which have not been pledged by the Authority to secure the Bonds.
+See "SOURCES OF REVENUE FOR THE TRUST FUND -- Miscellaneous Transportation Revenue - Non-Pledged Miscellaneous Transportation Revenues" for a discussion of revenue sources transferred to the TTF but which have not been pledged by the Authority to secure the Bonds.